Skip to main content

 Conditionally revealed fields

-2. When the revealed trigger is selected, you must be able to tab directly into the newly revealed field (Which is why we’ve put the “other” question last.)
+2. Ensure keyboard accessibility.
+When a user selects the trigger option, they should be able to tab directly into the newly revealed field (which is why the trigger option is placed last).

 Since your relationship with the veteran was not listed, please describe it here